 The Processional Way and Ishtar Gate of the ancient city of Babylon functioned to glorify the city of Babylon and exemplified the inordinate cultural advancements under King Nebuchadnezzar II, and was directly commission as a means to make the city one of the wonders of the ancient world.

 At the right side of the Processional Way lies the Ninmakh temple.
 Ninmakh was the mother goddess in ancient Mesopotamia.
 The temple was built by Nebuchadnezzar II circa 575 BCE.
-It is situated east of the Ishtar Gate, and was called e-mah (great temple) of the mother goddess Ninmakh.
+It is situated east of the Ishtar Gate and was called e-mah (great temple) of the mother goddess Ninmakh.
 Ninmakh means the Great Lady.

 The central courtyard of the temple, characterised with the presence of the holy well.
 The inner sanctum of the temple of Ninmakh was restricted for women only, who would gather in the sacred precinct of the temple and pray for good marriages and married women would pray for offspring among other worship rituals.
 The women also used the water from this well for ritual bathing and for purification.
 It was one of the several sacred wells located in the sacred precincts around the city.